sw4chan/wiki2018/src/markdown/HP-Silver.md

 <b> Impact/Usefulness/Why are we doing it? </b> <br> <ul> <li> Economic </li> <li> Societal </li> <li> Environmental </li> <li> Ethical </li> <li> Material </li> <li> Emotional </li> </ul> <br> Consider both positive and negative impacts | <ul> <li> Understanding the aggregation mechanisms of prion could contribute in the discovery of new treatment against it </li> <li> The aggregation of enzyme with prion domain could help increasing the speed and efficiency of biochemical reactions </li> <li> The aggregate structure could be used to construct new biomaterial with additional durability, etc. </li> </ul>
 <b> Alternative </b> <br> <ul> <li> Is there another more efficient/better way to go about solving the problem? </li> </ul> | <ul> <li> No viable alternatives discussed </li> </ul>

- Criteria | Oscillational Fluorescence for Measurement
+ Criteria | Oscillatory Fluorescence for Measurement
 --- | ---
 <b> Description of Project </b> <br> <ul> <li> What kind of problem are we solving? </li> <li>How are we doing it? </li> </ul> | <ul> <li> Fusing Green Fluorescent Protein (GFP) to a protein of interest is a common way to detect the expression of that protein </li> <li> The idea is that when you shine a certain frequency of light on your sample, if you see that it’s glowing green, you know that the GFP is being expressed and so the protein it’s fused to is also being expressed </li> <li> Problem: The problem is that if you want to measure how much a given protein is being expressed, you have to measure how much it is fluorescing, which is appreciably harder to do </li> <li> Solution: Fluorescence is hard to measure whereas time is easy to measure. </li> <li> If we can create a system where we see fluctuations in time rather than fluorescence, we can make a much easier technique for continuously collecting data on the level of expression of a protein over time </li> </ul>
 <b>Feasibility </b> <br> <ul> <li> Do we have the resources? </li> <li> Do we have the experience? </li> </ul> | <ul> <li> 86.6% feasibility 7/10 or higher </li> <li> System involves many parts, chance that lab will have troubles with manipulating concentrations of components </li> <li> Only working with E.Coli, no other organisms </li> <li> Flow cytometry is widely used </li> <li> General agreement that it’s feasible </li> </ul>